-Your school will probably want to make the most of your presence.
-Being a native speaker you can bring a lot to the children.
-They may ask you to participate in an English Club or indeed you may want to develop some sort of club of your own.
+Your school may ask you to participate in an English Club or indeed you may want to develop some sort of club of your own.
 Using your initiative with both classrooms and clubs will be both a rewarding and stimulating bonus to the actual teaching you’re doing.
 Here are some ideas to get you started.

 - Providing a space dedicated to English to motivate and inspire learners